frapa/typpy/docs/specs/imports.md

     ...
 ```

-In this case, typy must be able to resolve `requests.get`.
+In this case, typpy must be able to resolve `requests.get`.
-For this to happen, typy must be run in an environment
+For this to happen, typpy must be run in an environment
 (e.g. a virtualenv) where the `requests` library is installed.

 All external imports are resolved as package imports.

 ## Specification

-Typy should generate a list of files to type check.
+Typpy should generate a list of files to type check.
-For each file (e.g. `pkg/subpkg/file.py`), typy will
+For each file (e.g. `pkg/subpkg/file.py`), typpy will
 try to determine a fully qualified name (e.g. `pkg.subpkg.file`).
 The directory containing the package is then added to
 the search path.